-- 1. Concept of modeling and testing the digital designs using HDL - 2.
+- The objective of this course is to provide students with - 1.
+Concept of modeling and testing the digital designs using HDL - 2.
 Idea of digital system design flow - 3.
 Synthesis and optimization techniques for digital designs - 4.
 Knowledge of timing analysis and programmable devices